 Dental injury prevention

 Some activities are more likely than others to lead to accidents that cause dental injury.
-Appropriately fitted mouthguards should be used with the following activities:
+It’s best to wear a fitted mouthguard (one that’s custom-made by your dentist) to protect your teeth when doing activities such as:

 - off-road bike riding